-The one thing I need to be careful about is doing any handstand or upside-down poses, which can trigger a migraine for me.
-To avoid these poses, I’ll get into Child’s Pose or grab a sip of water instead.
+I need to be careful about doing handstands or upside-down poses, which can trigger a migraine.
+I'll get into Child’s Pose or grab a sip of water instead to avoid these poses.

 2. Pilates on a reformer

 My other exercise go-to is Pilates on a reformer.
 The reformer is an apparatus with various pulleys that provide resistance to my movements.
-While I sometimes enjoy Pilates mat classes, I find that the reformer classes give me the best workout.
+While I sometimes enjoy Pilates mat classes, the reformer classes give me the best workout.

-The classes often move at a slow pace, and I don’t have to do a lot of standing up and sitting down.
+The classes often move slowly, and I don't have to do much standing up and sitting down.
 I can feel my muscles getting stronger with each and every move.
-Even better, some of the exercises allow me to lie down on the reformer for a section of the class.
+Even better, some exercises allow me to lie down on the reformer for part of the class.
 This feels beneficial to my heavy migraine brain.